 A big percentage of the – by now – over 700 global Flood legends, mentioned exactly eight people who were spared and survived.
 It is uncanny that this number is handed down as fact so uniformly, instead of ten or five or some other random number.

-The Egyptian ‘Ogdoad (is that where the Latin word for 8 ‘octo’ comes from?) were a group of eight survivors led by the main character Nun and his wife Naunet.
-Nun (Noah) is pictured in Egyptian art as upholding his boat with the seven other survivors here:
+The Egyptian ‘Ogdoad (does the Latin word for 8 ‘octo’ from that?) were a group of eight survivors led by the main character Nun and his wife Naunet.
+Nun or Nu (Noah) is pictured in Egyptian art as upholding his boat with the seven other survivors here:

 SUMERIA: The ancient Sumerian King list speaks of 10 pre-Flood kings, after whom “the Flood swept over.
 After the Flood had swept over and kingship descended from heaven, Kish (Cush) became the seat of kingship.
 Sumerian legends also mention Oannes and his seven wise men who traveled the new Earth and instructed the people everywhere in ethics, agriculture and morals.